-In addition to safety in healthy adults as well as Alzheimer's disease patients, CSF levels of target engagement and signaling biomarkers, which were validated in non-human primates after AL002 systemic administration, will be used along with biomarkers associated with immune activity in the brain to determine optimal dosing regimen and evaluate proof-of-mechanism in healthy volunteers and Alzheimer's disease patients and safety of AL002 (Figure 17).
+The Phase 1 clinical trial for AL002 was initiated in the second half of 2018 in Australia and is designed to test safety in healthy adults as well as Alzheimer's disease patients.
+CSF levels of target engagement and signaling biomarkers, which were validated in non-human primates after AL002 systemic administration, will be used along with biomarkers associated with immune activity in the brain to determine optimal dosing regimen and evaluate proof-of-mechanism in healthy volunteers and Alzheimer's disease patients and safety of AL002 (Figure 16).